AndrewJBateman/angular-tailwind-ratp/README.md

 * Run `npm i` to install dependencies.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng build` to build the project without css purging.
 * Run `ng build --configuration production` for a production build with css purging.
 * The build artifacts will be stored in the `dist/` directory.